bishopdynamics/superbird-tool/Readme.md

 Unfortunately, we cannot currently replicate this method using `pyamlboot`.

 Instead, to dump partitions we first have to tell the device to read a chunk (128KB) into memory, and then we can read it from memory out to a file, one chunk at a time.
-The copy rate is about `500KB/s`, and in my testing on Ubuntu x86_64 it takes just under 2 hours to dump all partitions!
+The copy rate for reading is about `545KB/s`, and in my testing on Ubuntu x86_64 it takes about 110 minutes to dump all partitions!

-Also, one very important detail: I have not (yet) implemented functionality to restore partitions from a dump.
+The same thing must be done in reverse to restore a partition, but writing is much faster, and we can use larger chunks (512KB), so copy rate for writing is about `4.9MB/s`, and it takes about 17 minutes to write all partitions.

+Partitions 4MB and smaller can be written in a single chunk, but using 2MB or 4MB chunks for larger partitions eventually fails about 300MB through; I have not yet figured out why.
+In the meantime, it seems that 512KB chunks work well for larger partitions.

 ## Supported Platforms